mdaeron/D47calib/readme.md

 ## Link with OGLS regression

 The calibrations use *Omnivariant Generalized Least Squares*, a generalized from of least-squares regression combining the features of GLS and York regression.
-It is described in an upcoming paper by *Daëron & Vermeesch* (preprint very soon on the [ESS Open Archive](https://essopenarchive.org)), where the full reprocessing and regression of the various `D47calib` calibrations is described.
+It is described in an upcoming paper by *Daëron & Vermeesch* (preprint [here](https://hal.science/hal-04211269)), where the full reprocessing and regression of the various `D47calib` calibrations is described.
 See the `build_calibs` directory in this repo for the corresponding reprocessing code.

 ## Contact